 - Overloading the active circuitry of a condenser or active ribbon mic is certainly possible.

-To sum it all up, max SPL is typically determined by the electronics of a mic and not the mic’s capsule/diaphragm.
+To sum it all up, max SPL is typically determined by the mic's electronics and not the mic's capsule/diaphragm.

 For this reason, max SPL ratings are rarely, if ever, given to dynamic microphones.
 Even passive ribbon microphones won't generally have a listed max SPL.